-brush border Myosin I is a single headed myosin found in the microvilli of vertebrate intestinal epithelial cells, linking the membrane to the microfilament core.
+An increasing number of different myosins are being described.
+Myosin I is an ubiquitous motor protein.
+It is a low molecular weight (111-128 kD) form found in protozoa acanthamoeba and dictyostelium that does not self-assemble and is found in the cytoplasm as a globular monomeric molecule that can associate with membranes and transport membrane vesicles along microfilaments.
+Brush border myosin I is a single-headed myosin found in the microvilli of vertebrate intestinal epithelial cells, linking the membrane to the microfilament core.
 There is a single heavy chain of 119kD and multiple (3 or 4) calmodulin light chains.
 The heavy chain has a C terminal domain that binds to acidic phospholipids.